heristop/clover-map/README.md

 ### JSON Configuration Format

-The JSON configuration file should adhere to the following structure to be compatible with TreeMapPulse:
+The JSON configuration file should adhere to the following structure to be compatible with TreemapPulse:

 ```json
 [